Tag Archive for: streamer fishing

 Streamer Fishing

-With the current water conditions you will need a couple of different setups to fish effectively.
-You will need to consider the water type, depth, and retrieval speed you are fishing and match the proper line to the situation.
-In deeper sections you can still get away with a 200-250 grain line, but as temps drop you will need to slow down your presentation.
-I would consider carrying a floating line and/or an intermediate line as well.
+With the current water conditions you will need a couple of different setups to fish effectively while streamer fishing.
+You will need to consider the water type, depth, and retrieval speed you are fishing and match the proper line for that situation.
+In deeper sections you can still get away with a 300-350 grain line, but with colder temps you will need to slow down your retreival.
+I would also consider carrying a 200-250 grain line as well.
 This will allow you to fish slower and maintain your flies in the strike zone longer.

 Didymo